 About

-Elizabeth Marian Charles is a writer, teacher, mother, and military spouse.
+Elizabeth Marian Charles is a writer, teacher, and mother.
 She holds a BA in English from Seattle University and an MFA in Fiction from Arizona State University.
 She was a recipient of the 2017 Piper Global Writing Residency Fellowship in Singapore and Hong Kong, and the 2018 Piper Global Teaching Fellowship at the National University of Singapore.
-Her college-level teaching work includes first year composition and rhetoric, introductory fiction, and intermediate fiction.
+Her college-level teaching work includes first year composition and rhetoric, professional and technical writing, introductory fiction, and intermediate fiction.
 Additional professional experience includes web marketing and communications and freelance editing.
-She currently teaches first year composition and technical writing at University of South Florida.
+She currently teaches first year composition and professional and technical writing at University of South Florida and is also a Ph.D. student in English Rhetoric and Composition.
+She is a member of the academic board of the Museum of Motherhood.
+She is working on a memoir about miscarriage, motherhood, mental health, grief, and how we create meaning from the tectonic shifts that transform our lives.

 Awards, Acknowledgments, and Fellowships